neuralinfo/Activities/Data-Acquisition/readme.md

 An example of this is shown in `search.py` where the first 200 tweets are collected for a search term.
 You'll need to modify the code to add your consumer key/secret and access token/secret.

+## Activities for the Live Session##
+You do not need to do any of the following activities before class.
+However, skimming through them is recommened.

 ### Activity: Chunking ###

 Suppose you are going to collect information about a particular topic (e.g. a hash tag) from Twitter and you'll be using code